sveinbjornt/STPrivilegedTask/README.md

 exit 5
 ```

-It then presents the output of the script in a window, along with the exit code.
+It waits for the script to finish and then shows the output in a window, along with the exit code.

 <img src="screenshot.png">

 ## BSD License